Happiest Homecoming on Earth: Preparations

 In 2004, Disneyland Resort President Matt Ouimet and hundreds of cast members posed for an aerial photo above Disneyland, with each person holding a nine square foot photograph of a Disneyland cast member.
 When seen from above the placards formed an image of Mickey Mouse, making it the largest photographic mosaic ever created.
 This initiated the Happiest Faces on Earth in which over thirty giant mosaics of Disney tableaus were displayed at locations around Disneyland and California Adventure composed of photos submitted by guests from the past fifty years.
 All the mosaics were created by California artist Roy Feinson.

 Many classic Disneyland attractions re-opened in 2005 after lengthy refurbishments, such as Walt Disney's Enchanted Tiki Room, the Jungle Cruise and Space Mountain.
 A new fireworks show, Remember...
 Dreams Come True, replaced the former Believe...
 There's Magic in the Stars.
 Walt Disney's Parade of Dreams replaced the Parade of Stars and featured elaborate floats with lighting that allowed daytime or nighttime performances.
-Buzz Lightyear Astro Blasters opened in Tomorrowland (at a ceremony with Tim Allen, the voice of Toy Story character Buzz Lightyear), and a new parade featuring Pixar characters, Block Party Bash was featured at Disney California Adventure Park.
+Buzz Lightyear Astro Blasters opened in Tomorrowland (at a ceremony with Tim Allen, the voice of Toy Story character Buzz Lightyear), and a new parade featuring Pixar characters, Block Party Bash was featured at Disney's California Adventure.
 Comedian and ex-Disneyland cast member Steve Martin opened the Disneyland: The First 50 Magical Years exhibition and film, in which he features with Donald Duck.
 The original attractions which opened with the park also had one of their ride vehicles painted gold for the celebration.
 The park also contained 50 Hidden Mickeys, golden Mickey Mouse heads with "50" displayed in the middle, sometimes disguised as part of the surrounding theme.

 Other refurbishments took place around Disneyland with many areas being re-painted and refurbished to their former glory.
 The second phase of the re-paint of Tomorrowland commenced after the base silver and blue scheme was laid.
 Main Street USA and Sleeping Beauty Castle were repainted, and the castle was specially decorated for the celebration.
 The celebration brought record numbers of guests to the parks, numbers unmatched since the fall of 1996, when mass crowds flooded the park to catch a glimpse of the Main Street Electrical Parade before it went into permanent retirement until 2017.